JetSetIlly/Gopher2600/README.md

 on Windows etc.

-If that directory can be found in the current working directory then that is the path that will used.
+If that directory can be found in the current working directory then that is the path that will be used.
 If it can't be found then the user's configuration folder is checked.
 On modern Linux based systems, this will be:

 > .config/gopher2600